HL7/cql/input/pages/02-authorsguide.md

 As an aside, one of the simplifications made to the QDM presented above is the removal of the notion of _occurrencing_.
 Readers familiar with that concept as defined in QDM should be aware that CQL by design does not include this notion.
 CQL queries are expressive enough that the correlation accomplished by occurrencing in QDM is not required in CQL.

-The following table lists the QDM data elements involved and their mappings to the QUICK data structures:
+The following table lists the QDM data elements involved and their basic mappings to the FHIR data structures:

 <a name="table-2-v"></a>

-|QDM Data Element |QUICK Equivalent
+|QDM Data Element |FHIR Equivalent
 |----|----
 |**Patient Characteristic Birthdate** |Patient.birthDate
 |**Patient Characteristic Sex** |Patient.gender
 |**Diagnosis** |Condition
-|**Laboratory Test, Order** |DiagnosticOrder
+|**Laboratory Test, Order** |ServiceRequest
-|**Laboratory Test, Result** |DiagnosticReport
+|**Laboratory Test, Result** |Observation
 {: .grid .table .table-striped}

-Table 2‑V - QDM Data elements and their mapping to QUICK data structures
+Table 2‑V - QDM Data elements and their mapping to FHIR data structures

-Note that the specific mapping to the QUICK data structures is beyond the scope of this walkthrough; it is only provided here to demonstrate the link back to the original QDM.
+Note that the specific mapping to the FHIR data structures is beyond the scope of this walkthrough; it is only provided here to provide a general flavor of mapping from QDM to FHIR.

 Note also that the use of the QDM as a starting point was deliberately chosen to provide familiarity and is not a general requirement for building CQL.
 Artifact development could also begin directly from clinical guidelines expressed in other formats or directly from relevant clinical domain expertise.
 Using the QDM provides a familiar way to establish the starting requirements.